BenPapple/ai-GOALdigger/README.md

 ### Launch

-The MAS can be launched as is with the PowerShell script.

-Or it can be launched directly in the Eclipse IDE with [GOAL plugin](https://goalapl.atlassian.net/wiki/spaces/GOAL/overview) installed.
+The MAS can be launched can be launched directly in the Eclipse IDE with [GOAL plugin](https://goalapl.atlassian.net/wiki/spaces/GOAL/overview) installed.

 ### License